Janelle Atkinson: International career

 At the 1999 Pan American Games in WinnipegManitoba, Atkinson was a three-time silver medalist, finishing third in each of the 200-, 400- and 800-metre freestyle events.
 Atkinson represented Jamaica at the 2000 Summer Olympics in Sydney, Australia, where she finished fourth in the 400-metre freestyle and ninth in the 800-metre freestyle.
 She was the first Jamaican swimmer to finish in the top four at an Olympic Games.
 Atkinson won a pair of bronze medals in the 400-metre freestyle and 800-metre freestyle at the 2002 Commonwealth Games held in Manchester, England.
 She also competed in the 200-metre freestyle and 400-metre freestyle for the Jamaican team at the 2004 Summer Olympics in Athens, Greece.

-She was named Jamaica's Swimmer of the Year seven consecutive times from 1997 to 2003.
-Contrary to popular belief, Janelle is not related to Alia Atkinson who coincidentally is also a Jamaican swimmer.
+Janelle stills holds Jamaican national records in the 200 meter freestyle 2:01.11,400 meter freestyle 4:08.78,800 metre freestyle 8:34.51,1500 metre freestyle 16:22.21 and 200 metre butterfly 2:18.78.
+She was named Jamaica's Swimmer of the Year seven consecutive times from 1997 to 2003.Her brother,Jevon Atkinson is also an Olympic swimmer.
+He competed at the 2004 and 2008 Games.Contrary to popular belief, Janelle is not related to Alia Atkinson who coincidentally is also a Jamaican swimmer.